 Q: Are there any case studies to share around the use of Optimize 360?

 A: Jonathan: Yes, several!
 In fact, check out the Optimize 360 Motley Fool case study which resulted in a 26% increase of order page conversion and reduced their time to deploy website experiments from up to 3 days to under 10 minutes.

 If you have questions about how Google Optimize can work for your organization, please reach out to the team at Cardinal Path.
-We can also tell you about special pricing which is available until the end of March.
 You can also view helpful how-to videos directly from Google’s Twitter account (handle: @Google).